sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Margin adjustment and detection of odd/even pages
+Short desc    : Margin adjustment and detection of odd/even pages
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The package provides commands to change the page layout in the
+Descript     : The package provides commands to change the page layout in the
              : middle of a document, and to robustly check for typesetting on
              : odd or even pages.
 Instructions for use are at the end of the
              : file.
 The package is an extraction of code from the memoir